m2mlorawan/NodeSketch/README.md

 Searching Term "lora"

-If you want to send only one channel such as 923.2Mhz, change \src\lmic\lorabase.h
+If you want to send only one channel such as 923.2Mhz, change \src\lmic\lorabase.h as following:

 enum { AS923_F1 = 923200000,      // g1   SF7-12